 After completing these tutorials, you will be able to:

-ssh protocol.tmux sessions.These tutorials are organized to guide you through the essential steps required to work on remote Linux computers and conduct genomics analyses using the command line.
+ssh protocol.tmux sessions.These tutorials are organized to guide you through the essential steps required to work on remote Linux systems and perform genomics analyses using the command line.

 The material is structured into the following sections: